From Silent Movies to Disney Musicals: A Cinematic History of Lady Warrior Hua Mulan

 - A Tough Side of a Lady (1998): Hong Kong comedy-drama series, with starlet Mariane Chan as Mulan.
 Mainly played for laughs during the Lunar New Year season.

-- Hua Mulan (1999): Taiwanese drama serial that wasted the talents of Hong Kong star Anita Yuen as it focused more on the romantic subplots rather than on the character's valor.
+- Hua Mulan (1999): Taiwanese drama serial that wasted the talents of Hong Kong star Anita Yuen as it focuses more on the romantic subplots rather than on the character's valor.

 - Once Upon a Time (2012): In the ABC series about reality colliding with fairytales, Gotham's Jamie Chung as the warrior princess Mulan was featured in several episodes.